A Proposal of Multigrid Methods for Hermitian Positive Definite Linear Systems enjoying an order relation: Numerical Evidences

 where $e$ is the vector of all ones.
-The results in the top part of Table \ref{table:1dmultigrid-bis} confirm the optimality of the proposed TGM and its extension to MGM (the case $d4$ requires to set $\rho=4$).
+By using tensor arguments, our results plainly extend to the two-level setting and the results in the top part of Table \ref{table:2dmultigrid-bis} confirm the optimality of the proposed TGM and its extension to MGM (the case $d4$ requires to set $\rho=1$).